-“If it doesn’t, we’ll end up in that red sun,” Powergirl said.
+“If it doesn’t, we’ll end up in that red sun,” replied Powergirl.

 Several hours later, two six-foot-long tubes were fired out of Batman’s ship toward a glowing red star.
 Powergirl smiled as she watched the rocket turn back toward Earth.

 “What if your programming doesn’t work, computer genius?”
 Orion asked over the communications system between the two pods.

 “Well, then these things will be our coffins.
 Not that it would disappoint old Stone-Face too much,” Powergirl answered.